-Field work and practical work will be important in this course, involving team work and
+Field work and practical work are important in this course, involving team work and navigation in our urban environment with an introduction to using GPS and GIS technology.
+A two day field trip to Waitomo is planned.

-This introductory course is designed to get students thinking about the world we live in, how some of the natural and cultural features in it are formed and how we interact with them.
+This course is designed to get students thinking about the world we live in, how some of the natural and cultural features in it are formed and how we interact with them.

 In the process, students learn a number of geographic skills.
 It is an academic course with a practical emphasis.
 A positive and enthusiastic attitude is required.